AntonC9018/Hopper_University_Paper/paper.md

 Now it is hard to know what to do at the start, I would even dare say impossible.
 With complex systems and without completely defined requirements, you rarely get things right the first time.
 Code gets rewritten, ideas become more clear in your mind, new areas and possibilities get explored and abandoned.
-Writing a game is, likewise not a linear path.
+Writing a game is, likewise, not a linear path.

 Even though I knew the general idea I wanted to pursue with this project, as well as I had the base mechanics figured out, I did not know how to structure it correctly, in terms of code and system design.
 So, I had to try many different things to reach the more exciting stuff I have got today.